Limited Clients. Proven Results.

 The Domestic Violence Defense Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Boston Heights, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your Boston Heights domestic violence charge.

-Licensed to practice law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending Boston Heights domestic violence cases.
+Practicing law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Boston Heights, Ohio.
 Call and speak with Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Boston Heights, Ohio, has serious penalties.
 Domestic violence can be either a felony or a misdemeanor.
 A domestic violence conviction is on your record forever.
 Any later domestic violence charges will be considered a higher degree based upon the prior.
 Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a:

 Fourth Degree Misdemeanor Threat of Domestic Violence

 Jail sentence up to 30 days and a fine up to $250.